 Swansea University's Human-Centred Computing Research Group is based in purpose-built lab, study and maker facilities in the Computational Foundry.
-Founded in 2006 as the Future Interaction Technology Laboratory (FIT Lab), the group has grown to become internationally recognised as a world-leading centre for Human-Computer Interaction (HCI) research.
+Founded in 2006, the Future Interaction Technology Laboratory (FIT Lab) is internationally recognised as a world-leading centre for Human-Computer Interaction (HCI) research.

 The goal of our research is to put people at the heart of technological innovation – to create platforms, devices and services that are not just functional, but usable, efficient and enjoyable.
 Much of our research involves working directly with end-users to study, plan, co-design and create new interactions and devices appropriate for their contexts and lived experiences.
 HCI is a multidisciplinary field that spans beyond computer science into areas including psychology, sociology, health, ethnography, design, human factors, engineering and linguistics, and therefore our research involves a significant number of collaborations with other disciplines within the University and beyond, and longstanding partnerships with industry partners such as BBC, Google, IBM, Microsoft and NHS.

-UK Research Councils and industry stakeholders have supported the majority of our work, including over £30M of EPSRC funding.
-These projects have enabled the group to make significant, recognised, world-leading impacts on the research community, ranging from theoretical frameworks to deep understandings of novel interactions.
+UK Research Councils and industry stakeholders have supported the majority of our work, and members of the FIT Lab have been involved in over £90M of EPSRC funding.
+These projects have enabled the group to make significant, recognised, world-leading impacts and research contributions, ranging from theoretical frameworks to deep understandings of novel interaction techniques.